garybake/blog/content/2026_05_25_the_other_thing_turing_invented.md

 A small random fluctuation in concentration - which exists in any real system - is enough to start the process.
 The pattern isn't programmed in.
 It *grows out of instability*.

-**Instability + diffusion = order.**

 This is the Turing instability.
-It's counterintuitive enough that it took a mathematician to notice it.
+It's counterintuitive enough that it took a mathematician to spot it: instability plus diffusion produces order, not chaos.

 ---